Trump opens 2024 race, says he's 'more engaged' than ever - ExBulletin

 I hope you remember that during the general election Trump said to party members.
 Trump himself won the primary twice, but lost the state each time to the Democrats.

+Later in South Carolina, Trump said he planned to keep the state’s presidential primary as the first in the South and called it a very important state.”

+In his speech, he moved from criticism of Biden and Democrats to derogatory comments about transgender people, mocking people promoting the use of electric stoves and electric cars, and reminiscing about efforts as president. to increase oil production, strike trade deals and crack down on migration at the US-Mexico border.

-While Trump remains the only declared 2024 presidential candidate, potential challengers including Florida Governor Ron DeSantis, former Vice President Mike Pence and former South Carolina Governor Nikki Haley, who was the Trump’s ambassador to the United Nations, are expected to launch their campaign.
+While Trump remains the only declared presidential candidate for 2024, potential challengers including Florida Governor Ron DeSantis, former Vice President Mike Pence and former South Carolina Governor Nikki Haley, who was the Trump’s ambassador to the United Nations, should launch their campaigns.
 In the coming months.

+After his speech in South Carolina, Trump told The Associated Press in an interview that it would be a great act of disloyalty if DeSantis opposed him in the primary and took credit for the original election of the governor.

+If he runs, that’s fine.
+I’m up in the polls, Trump said.
+He’s going to have to do what he wants to do, but he can get away.
+I think that would be a great act of disloyalty because, you know, I brought him in.
+He had no chance.
+His political life was over.

-In South Carolina, Governor Henry McMaster, U.S. Senator Lindsey Graham and several members of the state’s congressional delegation planned to attend Trump’s event at the Statehouse.
+Governor Henry McMaster, U.S. Senator Lindsey Graham and several members of the state’s congressional delegation attended Trump’s event at the Statehouse.

 Trump’s team has struggled to garner support from South Carolina lawmakers, even some who have backed him eagerly before.
 Some said it was too early to make endorsements more than a year from the primary ballot or they were waiting to see who else would enter the race.
 Others said it was time for the party to move on from Trump and move on to a new generation of leaders.